IBM-Cloud/terraform-provider-ibm/website/docs/r/cis.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) A descriptive name used to identify the CIS instance.
 * `plan` - (Required, string) The name of the plan type for Cloud Internet Services.
-You can retrieve the value by running the `ibmcloud catalog service internet-svcs` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+You can retrieve the value by running the `ibmcloud catalog service internet-svcs` command in the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started).
+* `location` - (Required, string) Target location or environment to create the CIS instance.
 * `resource_group_id` - (Optional, string) The ID of the resource group where you want to create the service.
 You can retrieve the value from data source `ibm_resource_group`.
 If not provided creates the service in default resource group.
 * `tags` - (Optional, array of strings) Tags associated with the instance.